 If you wish to enter the programme via the Performance Based Admissions (PBA) route , you may apply for recognition of prior learning at the point of application.
 Any approved RPL will be formally applied to your record once you have been successfully admitted onto the full BSc programme.

 To enter the BSc via the PBA route, you must first register for and pass one of the following required modules:

 - Interpreting management, markets and consumption [BU1520]; OR

 We will not recognise or accredit prior learning for both of the two modules above, as at least one must be passed in order to progress onto the full BSc programme.

 If you do not successfully pass one of the modules and therefore are not admitted onto the full BSc programme, any application fees paid for discretionary RPL are non-refundable.

-The programme fees shown below refer to the April 2022 sessions only and are effective from 1 June 2021.
+The programme fees shown below refer to the October 2022 and April 2023 sessions only and are effective from 1 June 2022.

 Your fees will depend on whether you live in a developing (Band A) or developed (Band B) nation.
 See the list of Band A and B countries [PDF].